Miimansa/FHIR_And_PDFToText/PDF-To-Text-Extraction/README.md

 2. Sign in with your Adobe ID or your Google account.

-3. After signing in, give your credential's name and choose python as the language.
+3. After signing in, set up a name for your credentials and choose Python as the language.

 4. Click on 'Create credentials' to generate your credentials.

-5. Upon submission, you will receive your credentials, including the `API Key` and `Client Secret`.
+5. Upon submission, you will receive your credentials, including the `API Key` and `Client Secret.`

 6. Use these credentials in your application to authenticate and make requests to the Adobe PDF Services API.